ongres/stackgres/doc/content/en/04-administration-guide/04-configuration/02-postgres-configuration/_index.md

     jit: 'off'
 ```

-This definition is created in Kubernetes (e.g. using `kubectl apply`) and can be inspected (`kubectl describe sgpgconfig pgconfig1`) like any other Kubernetes resource.
+This definition is created in Kubernetes (e.g. using `kubectl apply`) and can be inspected (`kubectl describe sgpgconfig pgconfig`) like any other Kubernetes resource.

 StackGres clusters can reference this configuration as follows: